Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-The content panel will display the time and allow the reset current time.
+The content panel will display the time and is allowed to reset the current time.

 ```qml
 // ContentPanel.qml